Magdeburg–Cochstedt Airport

 Magdeburg–Cochstedt Airport (IATA: CSO, ICAO: EDBC) is a minor unscheduled airport located in Cochstedt, Germany.
 It is located approximately 37 km southwest of Magdeburg, capital of the Bundesland Saxony-Anhalt, and about 190 km (118 miles) west from the center of Berlin.
-As of 1 September 2016, the airport had been closed by the authorities and sold as a testing facility to the German Aerospace Center in 2019.
+As of 1 September 2016, the airport had been closed by the authorities.
+In 2019 it was sold as a testing facility to the German Aerospace Center and since 2022, flight operations for small aircraft have started again.

 History

+Early years

 The airport Cochstedt dates from the year 1957, when an air force base of the Soviet troops was established.
 In 1968, the runway extension was completed and airport logistics operation expanded.
-After German reunification and the withdrawal of Soviet troops, the first steps for continued existence as a civil airport were taken.
+After the German reunification and the withdrawal of Soviet troops, the first steps for continued existence as a civil airport were taken.

 On 26 May 1994 the airport was given an operating license as a commercial airport with class D airspace and full day and night operation.
 From November 1997 until early 1999 the operations were suspended due to a complete refurbishment of the airport, including runway, apron, taxiways, control tower.

+Development in the 2000s

 In June 2000, an instrument landing system (ILS) Category I and a high-performance approach lights were put into operation allowing the operation under instrument flying rules.
 In the summer of 2001 a new fire station was put into operation and the construction of a new terminal building for the General Aviation ("GAT") started.
 However, before works were completed, on 31 December 2001 operation was suspended due to insolvency of the airport operator.

 On behalf of the state of Saxony-Anhalt GSA acquired all assets from the bankrupt estate.
 The new operating company FMC mbH was founded in 2005 jointly with the Landkreis Aschersleben-Staßfurt.
 On 4 March 2010 the airport was acquired by the Danish company Development A/S.

 On 31 August 2016, the state authorities revoked the airport's operational license for instrumental approaches and therefore de facto closing it until further notice from 1 September 2016.
 It was stated that the airport failed to provide required documentation needed to keep the license.

 In 2019, the German Aerospace Center purchased the entire airport to establish a testing facility for drones and helicopters.
+Since 2022, flight operations for small aircraft have started again.